NexTre-dev/alphaver/videos/reinsertion-point.md

 * _1:05_: dev0 passes by.
 * _1:22_: Player enters an Iron Door and loads into a world with unusual trees.
 * _1:52_: View distance gets reduced without the chunks getting reloaded.

-## Notes
-* If is Xoricst the one talking with PISSMAN-PC (Check chatlog) it could mean that he already fully lost contact with DJ